littlebitselectronics/web-api-docs/source/includes/_projects.md

 Parameter | Type  | Description
 --------- | ----- | -----------
-q | string | Search projects by keyword tag | string | Return projects with a given tag bits | integer | Return projects with this product ID.
+q | string | Search projects by keyword sort | string | Sort projects by most recent or popular.
+Accepts either 'recent' or 'popular' tag | string | Return projects with a given tag bits | integer | Return projects with this product ID.
 Can be a comma separated list. user | integer | Return projects of a given user ID